 Just ask yourself: "What do I want to learn?".
-This is a good time to start learning something new, something that interests you.
+This is the right time to start learning something new, something that really interests you.

 Where are these topics applied in real life?
-Please visit the research page, and remember that fluid dynamics, elasticity and plasticity, and meshing are the bases for videogame engines, movie animations, and of course, scientific computing.
+Please visit the research page, and remember that fluid dynamics, elastoplasticity, and meshing are the bases for videogame engines, movie animations, and of course, scientific computing.

 Generating a mesh that can be used in gaming, movies, or in scientific software is not easy.
 Lots of algorithms are out there, and may be improved.

 Animations are basically deformations of shapes.
-If we have an animation, we should be able to transport its deformation on another character.
+If we have an animation, we should be able to transport it from one mesh to another.

 Non linear elastic heart animation with Finite Elements.